Biratporbo/Networking-in-JAVA/README.md

 # 🛜 Networking-in-JAVA
 Networking in Java made simple 💻 | TCP, UDP &amp; Socket programming

+This repo is your one-stop guide to networking in Java.
+From basic socket connections to building TCP/UDP client-server apps—learn by example and keep things simple.
+Perfect for anyone curious about how computers talk to each other! 🚀

 ---

 ## 📦 Network-IN-Java Architecture